greenLogic/frankmelendez/content/docs/installation/index.md

 ## Installation

-These instructions will get you up and running using Hugo and Congo from a completely blank state.
+These instructions will get you up and running using Hugo and Blowfish from a completely blank state.
 Most of the dependencies mentioned in this guide can be installed using the package manager of choice for your platform.

 ### Install Hugo